SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Perhaps the most universal experience of my own Breathwork students is their new-found ability to handle tough situations with ease.
 Through Breathwork they are able to rewrite how their minds react when their body goes into stress mode in response to life’s inevitable dramas.
 They are building a new relationship to stress and anxiety that is conducive to their health and wellbeing and know how to use their breath as a tool when things feel overwhelming.

-I LOVE the Organic Facial Oil which I use every night without fail!
+I LOVE the Hero Facial Oil which I use every night without fail!

 Enjoyed getting to know Richie?
-Follow him @thebreathguy.
+Follow him on Instagram, @thebreathguy.
 Or share this article with a friend and start breathing on purpose 🙏

 Previous post